RetroPie/RetroPie-Docs/docs/Runcommand.md

 ### Configuring Runcommand:

 Starting with RetroPie 3.5 you can enable and disable different functions of the Runcommand Launch Menu.
+This is configured via RetroPie-Setup or via the runcommand configuration option in the RetroPie area of Emulation Station.

 ![runcommand](https://cloud.githubusercontent.com/assets/10035308/12870161/2608ac8a-ccf5-11e5-8d78-97cf5650cee4.png)